 That’s why Eleanor Roosevelt and Nelson Mandela strived to do great things that changed lives.
 They had a vision for a better world.

 But this rare personality type doesn’t view the world through rose-colored glasses.
 He or she recognizes the effort necessary to make changes happen and is willing to take on the task.

 If you can relate to both of those traits, you might be an INFJ.

 3. It Takes You a While to Make Decisions

 If friends grumble, “Can’t you just decide, already!?” while you mull over what to eat and what to wear, as well as life’s bigger decisions.

-Your slower decision-making speed is another sign you’re an INFJ.
+Your slower decision-making speed is another sign you’re an INFJ type.

 Researchers who have studied the quality of stubbornness associated with each of the sixteen personality types realize that not only do they take longer to make decisions, but also INFJs often find it difficult to change their minds after deciding something.

-If that sounds familiar, it’s probably because you’ve thought about all your options thoroughly, taken your time with decisions, and remain firmly committed once you've set your mind on something.
+If that sounds familiar, it’s probably because you’ve thought about all your options thoroughly, taken your time with decisions, and remained firmly committed once you’ve set your mind on something.